Eleven federal holidays are established in Title 5 U.S. Code § 6103.

 Labor Day takes place on the first Monday in September.
 The holiday celebrates the American labor movement and workers contributions to the U.S. and became a federal holiday in 1894.
 Labor Day weekend also symbolizes the end of summer for many Americans, and is celebrated with parties, parades and more.

 Columbus Day takes place on the second Monday in October.
-The day celebrates Christopher Columbus’s arrival in the Americas and became a federal holiday in April 1934.
+The day commemorates Christopher Columbus’s arrival in the Americas.
 The actual date of his arrival at an island in the Bahamas was on October 12, 1492.
+Though the holiday became a federal one in April 1934, it is a subject of debate due to the impact of Columbus’s arrival on indigenous populations.

 Veterans Day is observed on November 11 each year.
 The day honors military veterans of the U.S. Armed Forces.
 The day was formerly known as Armistice Day and marked the end of World War I at the 11th hour of the 11th day of the 11th month of 1918.
 Armistice Day was renamed Veterans Day in 1954.